 Now, this one is going to be controversial, but when I want ice cream, I want Shakes and Cones.

 In this list, I was only able to scratch the surface here of what Old Town has to offer when it comes to food.
 There are so many options that would make anyone’s mouth water.
-Reply in the comments with all of your favorites!
+Let us know some of your most essential restaurants in Old Town!